 The tax gates are part of the product, not an afterthought

 Customers should especially care about this part.
-Many tools make attractive promises about tax savings without showing how the rule layer works.
+Many tools make attractive promises about potential tax savings without showing how the rule layer works.
 HarvestEngine builds rule gates directly into the engine.

 That includes wash-sale awareness on the long side, straddle-aware checks, and caution around qualified-dividend timing issues in the advanced overlay.
 The point is not to show off tax-code trivia.
 The point is that a harvest is only useful if it stands up when you look back at it later.